 Deprecated java plugin conventions

-The convention properties contributed by the java plugin have been deprecated and scheduled for removal in Gradle 9.0.
-For the wider context see the section about plugin convention deprecation.
+The convention properties the java plugin contributed have been deprecated and scheduled for removal in Gradle 9.0.
+For more context, see the section about plugin convention deprecation.

 The following code will now emit deprecation warnings: